Melania Trump May Grace ‘Vogue’ Cover Despite Magazine Endorsing Hillary Clinton

 “It’s a lack of sensitivity on the part of the publisher.
 I started reading this and I couldn’t finish.
 I didn’t want to know anything about the wife of our country’s No 1 enemy.”

-What are your thoughts about Melania Trump’s rumored upcoming Vogue cover?
+What are your thoughts about Melania Trump potentially appearing on an upcoming Vogue cover?
 Michelle Obama graced the magazine three times.
 Will Melania upstage Mrs. O?

 [Featured image by AP Photo/Susan Walsh]